 Side-impact collisions often cause serious, life-changing injuries.
 The force of the impact in a broadside crash is frequently enough to cause serious back, neck and head injuries.
 When one vehicle crashes into the side of another vehicle, the driver and/or passengers on that side of the vehicle sustain a “direct hit,” which can cause serious injuries.
 While many new cars are equipped with side air bags, the sides of most vehicles provide less structural protection in a crash.

 Injured in a Broadside Wreck?
-Our Columbia Car Accident Lawyers Can Help
+We Can Help